 The Centre fulfils a number of roles including breeding, conservation, environmental surveys, NSW rivers management, aquaculture, reporting on illegal activities and community education.
 It aims to raise public awareness of the state of native fish populations.

-The Centre also performs important scientific research into all native and alien species of fish in the Murray-Darling Basin.
-These species range from popular recreational species such as Murray cod, golden perch and silver perch, to small forage species like Murray rainbow fish, Australian smelt and the endangered purple spotted gudgeon.
+Research activities based at Narrandera focus on important scientific research into native and introduced species of fish in the Murray-Darling Basin.
+These species range from popular recreational species such as Murray cod, golden perch and silver perch, to small-bodied species like Murray Darling rainbowfish, Australian smelt and the endangered purple spotted gudgeon or Olive perchlet.

 NFC is a small, multi-disciplinary facility containing staff from Fisheries Research, Corporate Services, Aquaculture and Indigenous Fisheries and Charles Sturt University.
 We also host vocational placement and university researchers from time to time.

 The Narrandera site also incorporates the ‘John Lake Centre’ a modern educational facility that is an invaluable tool for schools and the general public.
 Both native and introduced species are on display, including 'Agro', a large Murray cod, as well as a theatrette, beautiful parklands and a small lake.
 Four fishing workshops for children between the ages of 8 and 14 are held annually and regular daily tours of the centre cater for people from a diverse range of ages and backgrounds.
 Individual and group visitors are welcome.

 General tour prices (incl GST) as at July 2017